How Does Gene Therapy Work?

 When a vector meets a cell, it must successfully gain entry at the cell membrane and deposit the DNA payload, all without triggering a major intracellular immune response that destroys the cell.

-Inside the cell, vectors must escape the endosome bubble to release their genetic payload.
-Viruses inject genes into the nucleus via a nuclear pore, and the therapeutic genes can take up residence in one of two forms:
+Inside the cell, the vector must escape the endosome bubble to inject the genetic payload into the nucleus via a nuclear pore.

-• Episomes are short loops of extra-chromosomal DNA, which can attach to chromosomes during cell division to create long-lasting gene expression.
+- Episomal integration creates episomes, or short loops of DNA, which can attach to chromosomes during cell division to create long-lasting gene expression.

 Gene Therapy vs Genetic Vaccines

-While genetic vaccines are based on the same principles and technology, they don't produce permanent gene expression, which is the primary goal of gene therapy.
+While genetic vaccines are based on the same principles and technology as gene therapy, they don't produce permanent gene expression.

 The First Gene Therapy Trials